surfsoft/Taskmaster/README.md

 complex task definitions, task templates, repeating tasks and other features.

 Initially deployable as a stand-alone REST service, Taskmaster will eventually be capable of being embedded in your own software.

 A public Taskmaster service is also anticipated.
+For security reasons callbacks will only be able to be made to the domain from which the task was received, and notifications can only be sent to pre-registered and verified contacts.

 ## Etymology
 The TV program Taskmaster was the inspiration for this task management engine since the tasks it passes out for